-Conventional reports of partial analyses of policy reform are obliged to account for the reductions in producers' surplus.
-Typically, these estimates are interpreted, at least by policy makers and advisors, as reductions in farmers or farm incomes, and thus (as the partial logic requires) as reductions in producers' welfare.
-Since these results conform exactly to sensible intuition of the effects of policy reform, it is hardly surprising that such estimates encourage policy inertia.
+More traditional reports of partial analyses of policy reform need to account for the reductions in producers' surplus.
+Typically, these estimates are interpreted, at least by policy makers and advisors, as reductions in farmers' incomes.
+Since these results conform exactly to sensible intuition of the effects of policy reform, it is hardly surprising that such estimates encourage policy inertia and resistance to reform.
 While GE model estimates can be presented so as avoid this particular trap, they become less credible to policy makers simply because they then appear to ignore the downsides of policy change - the reductions in farm incomes.
 Once these reductions are elaborated, the trap opens again, and is made deeper for non-economist policy makers by the apparent complexity of the GE model itself.